Characteristic Power Series of Graph Limits: Special Cases

 Recall that $\tr \cG = \sum_j \lambda_j$, the sum of the eigenvalues of (the kernel of) $\cG$, and that $\cG$ is ``trace class'' (aka ``nuclear'') if this sum converges absolutely.
 When $\cG$ is trace class, we may write

-a factorization of the characteristic power series into a monic polynomial-like product whose roots are the reciprocals of the nonzero eigenvalues of $\cG$ and an exponential term.
+a factorization of the characteristic power series into a monic polynomial-like product whose roots are $\{1/s : s \in \mathcal{S}\}$ where $\mathcal{S}$ is the set of nonzero eigenvalues of $\cG$, and an exponential term.
 The quantity $\tr \cG$ is zero if $\cG$ is bipartite: in particular, the eigenvalues comes in pairs $\pm \lambda_j$.
 (For more on the spectra of bipartite graphs, see \cite{DoHl19}, in particular Theorem 8.)
 In this case, $\psi_G(z)$ has no monomials of odd degree:

 Furthermore, $\|\cG\|_2^2 = \|\cG\|_1^1$ iff $\cG$ is a $0$-$1$ function except for a set of measure zero, as with a simple blow-up of a graph (sometimes called a ``pixel diagram''), so the quadratic term vanishes in the exponential, resulting in